mcneel/help-docs/_en/flamingo/5/help/render-tab.md

 Sets page units to inches.
 Inches are used in combination with resolution settings to determine the final resolution of the rendered image.
 To determine final resolution, multiple the number of inches in width and height by the resolution DPI value.

 #### Millimeters
 Sets the page units to millimeters.
-Millimeters are used in combination with resolution settings to determine the final resolution of the rendered image.
+Use millimeters in combination with resolution settings to determine the final resolution of the rendered image.
 To determine final resolution, multiply the number of millimeters in width and height by the resolution dots per millimeter value.

 #### Centimeters
 Sets the page units to centimeters.
-Centimeters are used in combination with resolution settings to determine the final resolution of the rendered image.
+Use centimeters in combination with resolution settings to determine the final resolution of the rendered image.
 To determine final resolution, multiply the number of centimeters in width and height by the resolution dots per centimeter value.

 #### Apply view aspect ratio
 Use this setting to keep the width and height setting in the same aspect ratio to the current view.
 This will assure the complete view is rendered in the final image.

 #### Width
 Printed image width in current unit size.
-This setting is multiplied by the resolution setting to reach the final image size in total number of pixels.
+Multiply this setting by the resolution setting to reach the final image size in total number of pixels.

 #### Height
 Printed image height in current size units.
-This setting is multiplied by the resolution setting to reach the final image size in total number of pixels.
+Multiply this setting by the resolution setting to reach the final image size in total number of pixels.

 ### Resolution
 {: #printsizepixelsperunit}